colinccook/me/Guides/SharingTypescriptBetweenServerAndClient.md

+# Sharing Typescript Between Server and Client

 After experimenting with the excellent Blazor, I thought I'd try attempt to share Typescript between a server (Node) and a client (Browser).

 By the end of this tutorial, we will have
 - a single Express server that hosts a Typescript compiled front end
 - Typescript back end, with
-- Bonus, a socket connection that binds the two together.
+- TODO: Bonus, a socket connection that binds the two together.

 The structure will look like this: